tojatos/NKM/docs/GameRules.md

 An effect applies just before the first action, that character takes.
 If that effect kills the character, it cancels the action that would be done.

+## Player elimination
+When all of Players characters are dead, that Player is eliminated.
+The game is continued without that Player.

+## Game finish
+When there is only Player that is not eliminated, game finishes and this Player is victorious.
+In a case where all Players are eliminated, game finishes without winner.